“It’s about seeing the light

 “Yeah, been here, done that, alright,” I said, finding myself commencing to roll some other roadblocks around in my head.
 “Though not quite the skulduggery part…”

-“As the good detectives explained, it is necessary to ascertain whether you are the Ken Herbert in question, if you would know anything about that grisly discovery,” Paulen said, glancing over to Detective Treywater, who was maintaining keen eye on us.
+“As the good detectives explained, it is necessary to ascertain whether you are the Ken Herbert in question, if you would know anything about that grisly discovery,” Paulen said, glancing over to Detective Treywater, who was maintaining keen eye our way.
 “And therefore would resist my leading you out here, coute que coute.”

 “This is totally unbelievable,” I shook my aching melon, suffering a serious BDNF deficiency from this entire spook vs. spook, stoolie vs. stoolie routine.